 You simply don’t want a fibreglass rod snapping when someone is bouncing on the trampoline.
 Shards of fibreglass can seriously damage onlookers, and the damaged support structure means the bouncer could potentially be flung from the mat as well.
 With galvanised steel springs, you don’t need to worry about shattering, making spring trampolines the superior choice over fibreglass rods.

-Are bungee cord trampolines a suitable replacement to a spring trampoline?
-Compared to UV resistant soared galvanized steel found in Oz Trampolines springs, there’s really no contest, steel springs win everytime.
+Are bungee cord trampolines a suitable replacement for a spring trampoline?
+Compared to UV resistant soared galvanized steel found in Oz Trampolines springs, there’s really no contest, steel springs win every time.

 For customers looking for longevity out of their trampolines (and who isn’t), a springless system might seem like a better alternative at first glance, after all, less metal, less rust.